 I like that list of books in the Esquire article -- it's not the same as the earlier handwritten list.
 I wonder if Mariel has read them all.

 Hemingway sounds nasty and condescending in his account of his conversations with Samuelson, which gives the Olympian writing advice an undertone that would be funny if the effect were intentional.
 I can't quite read it that way.

 ― Brad C., Monday, 27 May 2013 15:47 (eight years ago) link

 this 22-year-old showed up on his porch and asked to be taught how to write and hadn't even read war and peace; i think he behaved extremely well for ernest hemingway.

-― the white queen and her caustic judgments (difficult listening hour), Monday, 27 May 2013 15:54 (seven years ago) link
+― the white queen and her caustic judgments (difficult listening hour), Monday, 27 May 2013 15:54 (eight years ago) link

 Hemingway comes across as a nicer guy in Samuelson's account of their meeting than he does in the Esquire piece.

 ― Brad C., Monday, 27 May 2013 16:12 (eight years ago) link